colorKeysPrinting/ColorKeysPrinting/README.md

 3. Start server with:

     `npm run hot`

 then visit `http://localhost:3000`

-Note this is using webpack-dev-server it will auto refresh the page each time a file is saved.
+Note: This is using webpack-dev-server it will auto refresh the page each time a file is saved.\
+Also if want/need to change the url and port for dev builds you can do so by modifing the `HOST` & `PORT` lines in `webpack/webpack.dev.js`

 ## React.js
 -----------
-React code can be found in src/.
-We use Redux and the React-Router.
+React code can be found in `src/`.
+We use Redux and React-Router v4.

 ## Action/Reducers
 -------------------